overthinker29/react-dropzone/README.md

 ==============

 Simple HTML5 drag-drop zone for files with React.js.
+Forked from paramaggarwal/react-dropzone

 The dropzone dynamically appears when you drag the file on top of your component.
 ![alt tag](https://github.com/overthinker29/react-dropzone/blob/master/assets/drag.gif)

+Simply "Copy + Paste" an image over the Dropzone to upload!

 Installation
 ============